seunboy1/Kafka_projects/Stock_market/README.md

 - Create a python kafka producer
 - Create a python kafka consumer
 - Load and read each row from the CSV every 1 second
-- Store in s3 as a json file
+- Store each row to s3 as a json file
 - Load in Athena

 ## Architecture